 Starting Your Own Antiques & Vintage Business

-When considering this conundrum, the question that is most often raised by people is usually always the same, "How do I transition from what I'm doing... to what I want to be doing?"
+When considering this conundrum, the question that's most often raised is usually always the same, "How do I transition from what I'm doing... to what I want to be doing?"

 At first glance, the prospect of opening your own antiques and vintage business can seem somewhat daunting, but once you've acquired the necessary skills and expertise, almost anything is possible.
 For some, a full-time storefront with added vintage, retro, and mid-century modern items might fit the bill, while for others, an Internet only business might be the perfect niche.
 Regardless of where your area of interest may lie, there is always one central theme that seems to resonate when it comes to owning and operating a successful decorative arts business, "How do I acquire the right knowledge?"

 At the AIA, we've spent over half-a-century listening, learning, testing and perfecting our Profit Plans - because like anything else in life - having the know-how to succeed in a particular endeavor is often what sets one apart from the competition.